-Welcome to the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP) website.
-The CVMSHCP provides a regional vision for balanced growth that will help conserve the Coachella Valley’s natural heritage while also building a strong economy that is vital to our future.
+- The Coachella Valley Multiple Species Habitat Conservation Plan is a shared regional vision for balanced growth to conserve Coachella Valley’s natural resources while also building a strong economy vital to our future.

 The California Department of Fish and Game issued the Natural Community Conservation Plan (NCCP) Permit for the CVMSHCP on September 9, 2008.
 The U.S. Fish and Wildlife Service issued the final permit for the CVMSHCP on October 1, 2008.

 For more information, please call CVAG at (760) 346-1127